From Idea to First Paying Customers in 3 Weeks

 -

 Supabase accelerated development dramatically.
-Auth, database, and real-time subscriptions from a managed service meant our developers spent time on product logic, not infrastructure.
+Auth, database, and real-time subscriptions from a managed service meant engineering effort focused on product logic, not infrastructure.
 For MVPs, this is the right trade-off.

 -